 It is notable that the RX10 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the K-3 II does not provide wifi capability.

-Both the K-3 II and the RX10 II have been discontinued, but can regularly be found used on eBay.
+Both the K-3 II and the RX10 II have been discontinued, but can regularly be found used on ebay.
 The K-3 II was replaced by the Pentax K-3 III, while the RX10 II was followed by the Sony RX10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Pentax K-3 II Manual (free pdf) or the online Sony RX10 II Manual.
+Further information on the features and operation of the K-3 II and RX10 II can be found, respectively, in the Pentax K-3 II Manual (free pdf) or the online Sony RX10 II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Pentax K-3 II or the Sony RX10 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Pentax K-3 II: